Andre-Williams22/Andre-Williams22/README.md

 # :smiley: About Me
-- 🔭 I’m currently a machine learning engineer at Boeing.
+- 🔭 I’m currently an autonomy engineer at Aurora Flight Sciences.
 - 🌱 I’m a student of deep learning.
 - ⚡ Fun fact: I can do a hand stand and love reading.